FilecoinFoundationWeb/filecoin-foundation/apps/filecoin-site/content/blog/posts/en/announcing-lotus-our-first-alternate-filecoin-implementation.md

 Multiple implementations offer other benefits, such as the ability to increase engagement with different developer communities and the opportunity to explore different implementation architectures (which may offer different performance and other optimizations).
 Ever since Ethereum launched with Geth and Parity, we have seen an increasing number of cryptonetworks launching with multiple software implementations.

 Because multiple implementations are so valuable for network security, resilience, and community engagement, we have made it a goal to launch Filecoin (in March 2020) with 2+ interoperable protocol implementations.
 As of today, we have several Filecoin implementations in progress – **go-filecoin**, **lotus**, and others that will be formally announced soon.
 We are looking for even more talented teams to build Filecoin implementations.
-If interested, please apply for our [grant](https://github.com/filecoin-project/devgrants/issues/43) to build an additional implementation by following the instructions [here](http://filecoin.io/grants)!
+If interested, please apply for our [grant](https://github.com/filecoin-project/devgrants/issues/43) to build an additional implementation by following the instructions on our [grants page](http://filecoin.io/grants)!

 ## Tell me more about lotus